Medical cannabis: Medical uses and research

 A scoping review of 72 systematic reviews found mixed and inconclusive evidence on the benefits of cannabis-based medicines, frequent mild adverse effects, and generally low-to-moderate quality of evidence.

 Low quality evidence suggests its use for reducing nausea during chemotherapy, improving appetite in HIV/AIDS, improving sleep, and improving tics in Tourette syndrome.
-When usual treatments are ineffective, cannabinoids have also been recommended for anorexia, arthritis, glaucoma, and migraine.
+When usual treatments are ineffective, cannabinoids have also been recommended for anorexia, arthritis, glaucoma.

 It is unclear whether American states might be able to mitigate the adverse effects of the opioid epidemic by prescribing medical cannabis as an alternative pain management drug.

 Cannabis should not be used in pregnancy.

 Pain

 Cannabis-based medicines may provide modest relief for chronic pain, particularly neuropathic pain, as well as small improvements in physical function and sleep in chronic pain patients.
 Cannabis-based medicines show limited and inconsistent evidence for pain relief, with mild harms commonly reported that may outweigh potential benefits.

 Short-term use of oral or sublingual cannabis, particularly high-THC synthetic or comparable-THC extracted products, may modestly reduce chronic pain but increases risks of dizziness, sedation, and other adverse effects, with limited evidence on long-term outcomes.

 Placebo effects contribute to pain reduction in cannabinoid clinical trials, and while media attention is high, it does not directly correlate with clinical outcomes but may influence future expectations and trial results.